Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Recognise antigens presented on MHC class II by APCs.

-Secrete cytokines that activate B cells, cytotoxic T cells, and macrophages.
+Cytokines activate B cells (triggering antibody production), activate and support cytotoxic T cells, and stimulate macrophages.

 4.2 Cytotoxic T cells (CD8+)

-Recognise antigens presented on MHC class I by infected cells.
+Recognise antigens presented on MHC class I by infected host cells.

 4.3 Memory T cells

-Long-lived cells that persist after infection is cleared.
+Long-lived cells that persist in lymphoid tissue after infection is cleared.

-Enable a faster and more robust response upon re-exposure to the same antigen.
+Enable a faster and more robust secondary response on re-exposure.

-The B cell processes the antigen and presents fragments on MHC class II.
+The B cell internalises the antigen-BCR complex, processes the antigen, and displays fragments on MHC class II.

 5.2 Plasma cells

-Short-lived effector cells that secrete large quantities of antibodies (up to thousands of molecules per second).
+Secrete large quantities of antibodies (up to thousands of molecules per second per cell).

 Antibodies circulate in blood and lymph, targeting extracellular pathogens and toxins.